Canonical metrics on holomorphic Courant algebroids

-\begin{conjecture}[Yau \cite{Yau2}] Let $(X,\Omega)$ be a compact Calabi-Yau threefold endowed with a balanced class $\tau$.
-Let $P$ be a holomorphic principal bundle over $X$ satisfying \eqref{eq:pic0}.
-If $P$ is polystable with respect to $\tau$, then $(X,\Omega,P)$ admits a solution of the Hull-Strominger system. \end{conjecture}

-Conjecture \ref{conj:Yau} is not completely understood even for K\"ahler manifolds.
-In this setup, the main result in \cite{GF2} provides a solution of Conjecture \ref{conj:Yau} for balanced classes of the form $\tau = [\omega']^2$, where $[\omega'] \in H^2(X,\RR)$ is a K\"ahler class on $X$.
-We note, however, that there are algebraic Calabi-Yau threefolds which admit balanced classes that are not the square of K\"ahler classes \cite{FuXiao}.

-In contrast to the existence problem for the Hull-Strominger system, which has become recently an active topic of research, the uniqueness problem for these equations is largely unexplored.
-As a matter of fact, Conjecture \ref{conj:Yau} does not give any information about the amount of solutions that $(X,\Omega,P)$ may admit.
+In contrast to the existence problem for the Hull-Strominger system, which has become recently an active topic of research, the uniqueness problem for these equations has never been explored.
 In the light of Yau's solution of the Calabi Conjecture \cite{Yau0}, it is natural to ask the following question for the more general twisted Hull-Strominger system \eqref{eq:twistedStromhol}.

 \begin{question} If $(X,P)$ admits a solution of the twisted Hull-Strominger system \eqref{eq:twistedStromhol}, which cohomological quantities parametrize the possible solutions? \end{question}